by Anne Goodwin

-It’s not until I hear his words, until they solidify and sink inside me, that I realise how much I’d relied on a warmer welcome.
+It’s not until I hear your words, until they solidify and sink inside me, that I realise how much I’d relied on a warmer welcome.
 As if the miles I’ve travelled and the money I’ve spent, along with the time I’ve wasted dreaming, would earn me something, if only a grudging prize for effort.
 But the world’s not fair, I know that.
-That’s one thing this man taught me.
+That’s one thing you taught me.

-They warned me he might deny it, just as they warned me he might try to deflect me as he’s doing now, with that sheepish smile that reminds me of my son.
-The smile that declares him no worse than the lovable rogue who steals from my purse only to buy me a present.
-Rebuttal and mind games; they warned me, but it doesn’t make it any less of a shock when it happens.
+They warned me you might deny it, just as they warned me you might try to deflect me as you’re doing now, with that sheepish smile that reminds me of my son.
+The smile that declares you no worse than the lovable rogue who steals from my purse only to buy me a present.
+Rebuttal and mind games; they warned me, but it doesn’t make it any less of a shock.
 I gasp, and through air tinged with stale cigarettes and disinfectant, rage seeps into my soul.
-The man who’s monopolised my mind for a quarter century doesn’t remember me?
-The man who’s shadowed me through marriage, childbirth and divorce doesn’t see who I am?
-I want to kick back my chair, reach across the table and throttle him.
+The man who has monopolised my mind for a quarter century doesn’t remember me?
+The man whose shadow has followed me through marriage, childbirth and divorce doesn’t see who I am?
+I want to kick back my chair, reach across the table and throttle you.

 The chaplain shoots me a glance; I can’t decide if it’s meant to console or constrain, but it grounds me.
 Focus on the concrete.
 Articulate the external.
 Name what you can see.
 Techniques from the therapy group that saved my life.

 Table.
 Chairs.
 Walls.
 Window.
 Hands.
 Shirt.
 Men.
 How many men?
-Only three: one standing; one sitting opposite; another seated quietly at my side.
+Only three: one standing; one sitting across from me; another seated quietly at my side.

 A stainless-steel rectangle with bolt-down legs.
 Three metal-framed chairs with wooden seats not styled for lingering.
 Four walls stained institutional beige.
 A single barred window positioned so near the ceiling only strips of cloud show through.
-His hands flat on the table as per instructions; mine on my lap with white-knuckled fists.
-His shirt, pale blue, his number stamped on the breast pocket; mine, starched white and buttoned to the chin.
+Your hands flat on the table as per instructions; mine on my lap in white-knuckled fists.
+Your shirt, pale blue, your number stamped on the breast pocket; mine, starched white and buttoned to the chin.
 A uniformed figure immobile by the door.
 Man at my side channelling another kind of restraint.
-Man sitting across the table: that shirt, his thinning hair, sallow skin and smoker’s teeth embodying his debasement, yet he remains a menace in my mind.
+Man sitting across the table: that shirt, your thinning hair, sallow skin and smoker’s teeth embodying your debasement, yet you retain the power to menace my mind.

 Prison officer.
 Chaplain.
 The man who ruled and ruined my life.
-He chose me for Christ’s sake!
-How dare he fail to recognise me now?
+You chose me for Christ’s sake!
+How dare you fail to recognise me now?

-I stretch out my legs beneath the table, careful not to tangle them with his.
+I stretch out my legs beneath the table, careful not to tangle them with yours.
 ‘I guess I’ve grown up a bit since then.’

-So I go over again how he dragged me into the bushes, how he bound my hands and gagged me.
-He listens, and even nods occasionally, like a counsellor would.
+So I go over again how you dragged me into the bushes, how you bound my hands and gagged me.
+You listen, and even nod occasionally, like a counsellor would.

-‘I’m sorry,’ he says.
+‘I’m sorry,’ you say.
 ‘I’d help you if I could but that wasn’t me.’

 Twelve men paraded in jeans and T-shirts, a spot-the-difference of criminal clones.
-Identical clothes and identical haircuts, but I had no problem picking him out.
-He was the only one among them who made my stomach churn.
+Identical clothes and identical haircuts, but you were the only one who made my stomach churn.

-Up in my bedroom, books splayed across my desk; instead of learning Shakespearian soliloquies, I reviewed my teenage tragedy till every detail was scorched on my brain.
-I resolved to remember every moment, to keep it fresh and vital till I could confront the man who’d torn my childhood from me.
-My belief in the future too.
-It took years of persisting and persuading to get this meeting.
-I wasn’t counting on an apology, only that he’d acknowledge the damage he’d done.
+Up in my bedroom, books splayed across my desk; when I should have been rehearsing Shakespearian soliloquies, I reviewed my teenage tragedy till every detail was scorched on my brain.
+I resolved to remember each moment, to keep it fresh and vital till I could confront the man who’d torn my childhood from me.
+My belief in the future, too.
+It took years of persistence and persuasion to get this meeting.
+I wasn’t counting on an apology, only that you’d acknowledge the damage you’d done.

 The bandstand.
 The playing field.
 The woods.
-His arm against my jugular.
-His hand across my mouth.
+Your arm against my jugular.
+Your hand across my mouth.

 Twigs snarling my hair.
 The smell of beer and leaf mould.
 The taste of blood and sweat.
-The searing pain threatening to rip me in two.
+The searing pain.

 ‘I suppose when you’ve done so many, you might forget the odd one.’